Cold & Flu Treatment at Physicians Now Urgent Care Rockville MD

 Flu symptoms are usually much more intense as well, while cold symptoms tend to be milder.

 - runny nose and congestion (more common in colds than in flu cases)

-- fever only if you have the flu
+- fever which indicates the flu

 - muscle aches

 - vomiting and diarrhea (usually present only in cases of swine flu)